cell2fire/Cell2Fire/docsrc/source/rstfiles/Editing.rst

 with these values it will take up until the 4th hour to be able to burn all of the cells.

-But knowing that a 13 km/h will double the ISI value test 2 will have values :
+But knowing that a 13 km/h will double the ISI value test 2 will have values:

 * Wind speed 17 km/h
 * FFMC 95
 * ISI is calculated to be 71.8

-these inputs resulted in the following graphs :
+these inputs resulted in the following graphs:

 .. image:: ../image/ISI5.png
   :width: 23%